-I live in beautiful BC Canada with my lovely husband and two sweet little ladies!
+I live in beautiful BC Canada with my two sweet little ladies!
 Raising babies while cooking up a storm is what I like to do, while photographing the whole parade of course.
 It can be a bit hectic but hey, life’s too short not to bake cake just cuz you’ve got diapers to change and wee mouths to feed!
 My husband calls me his Tornado, my children call me their Mama.

 A little back story

 I’ve loved to cook and bake since the Christmas my parents got me an easy bake oven as a child.
 No joke.
 My favourite was the spice cake which I have yet to re-create!
 I loved that ‘toy’!
 From there I went on to create my very first recipe: ‘Al’s Special Delight’… It was bad.. so bad… basically a slice of bread, with miracle whip, topped off with a slice of fake cheese and (oh how I hate to continue) microwave until the cheese melts.. *barf* BUT my parents were troopers and ‘loved’ my recipe.
 I used to make it all the time for my 3 siblings. *hangs head in shame* Trust me when I say my recipes have become much better!!

 After graduation I packed up and skipped across Georgia Straight to Vancouver Island to attend the Culinary Arts program at the University.
 It’s known world-wide for its amazing program!
 Epic Failure.
 I lasted three weeks before my chef said to me: ‘You know Aleta, you are too happy.
 This world will break you.’
 To this day I don’t know why I quit.
 I loved to cook.
 Perhaps I didn’t have the experience to know exactly how much I loved to cook.